amol1202/AMS595_Assignment6/README.md

 # Python Assignment 3

-This repository contains the solution to Assignment 6, which explores a variety of numerical methods and machine learning algorithms, including Gradient Descent, Linear Regression, Logistic Regression, and Image Classification.
+This repository contains the solution to AMS 595 - Assignment 6, which explores a variety of numerical methods and machine learning algorithms, including Gradient Descent, Linear Regression, Logistic Regression, and Image Classification.

 <!-- ## Objectives